rahimnagori/react-journey/README.md

 - Rendering element based on condition is called conditional rendering.
 - In single page application, page doesn't change, it's a same page but components keeps changing based on the route using a component called <Link>.
 - Hence Single Page Application are faster.
+- Following techniques are used to do performance improvements:
+  - Lazy loading or chunking

 ## npm init